dogweather/nv-statutes-elixir/README.md

 # Nevada Statutes Parser

 Exploring Elixir as the implementation language.
-[Haskell](https://github.com/public-law/nevada-revised-statutes-parser) was chosen for the final project.
+Haskell was chosen for the [production app](https://github.com/public-law/nevada-revised-statutes-parser).